January 1. Today's Birthdays

 Born in Chimkent is the graduate of the Military Institute of the Defense Ministry of the USSR, Kazakh State Architecture and Engineering Academy.

-Aigul Zhumabayeva (1968) is the Majilis deputy, member of the finance and budget committee.
+Baidilda Zhilkishiyev (1952) is the deputy of the Majilis of the Parliament of Kazakhstan, VI convocation, member of the agrarian committee.

-Born in Pavlodar region is the graduate of the Uralsk State University.
+Born in South Kazakhstan is the graduate of the Kazakh Agriculture Institute.

-Samat Mussabayev (1969) is the Majilis deputy, member of the economic reforms and regional development committee.
+Valikhan Kainazarov (1959) is the deputy of the Majilis of the Parliament of Kazakhstan, VI convocation, member of the economic reform and regional development committee.

-Born in Mangistau region is the graduate of the Kyzylorda institute of agro-industrial engineers.
+Born in Tashkent region is the graduate of the Leningrad Mining Institute.

 Born in Kokchetav region is the graduate of the Ualikhanov Kokchetav Teacher’s Training Institute, Omsk State Teacher’s Training University.